department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### 20 year endowment

+**Available on:**

-- Available on all programs
+- All programs

+**This plan:

-- Requires that you make premium payments for 20 years
-- Face value of policy is paid to you at the end of 20 years.
+- Requires that you make premium payments for 20 years.
+Once you've made all your payments, the face value of the policy is paid to you.
 If you took out a loan against this policy and still owe money, that amount will be subtracted from your policy pay out.
-- Coverage ends after 20 years
-- You can choose whether your policy payout is paid in one lump sum or installments
+- Lets you get your policy pay out in one lump sum or in installments
+- Ends coverage after 20 years.
+Once your policy term ends, you'll need to buy more life insurance in order to stay covered.
 - Has loan and cash value

 #### Premium rates